Boorowa railway line: Construction

-The Main Southern Railway was extended through Galong in 1877.
+The Main Southern railway line was extended through Galong in March 1877.
 Residents of Burrowa, also known as Burrowye, began agitation for their own branch line.
 Subsequently, in February 1884 a public meeting was held in Burrowa and it was resolved to send a deputation to the Minister for Public Works to voice their feelings.
 By the following August, the Galong to Burrowa branch line was included in a list of branch railways under consideration.
-On 28 October 1884, Parliament confirmed the line as part of list of lines to be constructed in the near future.
+On 28 October 1884, parliament confirmed the line as part of list of lines to be constructed in the near future.

-Following further inquiries, it was not until 27 February 1912, that the Galong to Burrowa Authorisation Bill came before Parliament and it passed through all stages on 28 March 1912.
+Following further inquiries, it was not until 27 February 1912, that the Galong to Burrowa Authorisation Bill came before parliament and it passed through all stages on 28 March 1912.
 The first sod was turned on 15 June that year, and the laying of timber sleepers commenced in August 1913.
-The line was built as a "pioneer railway" in order to lower the cost associated with construction, meaning that cheaper lower-quality materials were used, including ash ballast which was less sturdy than the gravel used on the Main Southern line.
+The line was built as a pioneer railway in order to lower the cost associated with construction, meaning that cheaper lower-quality materials were used, including ash ballast which was less sturdy than the gravel used on the Main Southern line.

 Following two years of construction, the line was officially opened on 10 October 1914.
 The spelling of the town's name was altered to Boorowa on this date, to match that of the station.
 The opening ceremony was described by the Sydney Morning Herald:

 Perfect weather and a record gathering attended the official opening of the Burrowa railway on Saturday.
 The Chief Secretary, Mr. Cann, severed the ribbon.
 He said that the line, which was estimated at £81,000, had cost £114,000, the excess being due to the radical alteration in the cost of labour and materials since the making of the estimate some years ago.